NOTE: All products will ship or will be ready for pick up approximately in 3-5 days. We will email you when it is ready to go out.

 Create a good medium to hot fire under your cooking grate and drop your pizza stone directly on the cooking grate.
 On a separate table roll out the pizza dough.
 It doesn’t have to be round, any shape will work.

-Spray the bottom side of the rolled-out dough with oil or Pam, add your sauce, cheese and toppings to the top and place the oiled side down onto your S&S cooking grate and pizza stone.
+Spray the bottom side of the rolled-out dough with oil or Pam, add your sauce, cheese and toppings to the top and place the oiled side down onto your S&S homemade fire pit grate and pizza stone.

 Next drop an old or borrowed charcoal grill lid right on top of the pizza stone creating an oven.
 Check the pizza bottom frequently.
 When the bottom and top of your pizza has a nice crispy brown color than you’re done.